TheOtherRolesAU/TheOtherRoles/README.md

 - The Crew could be eliminated, then the Team Jackal fight against the Impostors (the Crew can still make a task win in this scenario)

 The priority of the win conditions is the following:
+1. Crewmate Child lose by vote
-1. Jester wins by vote
+2. Jester wins by vote
-2. Team Impostor wins by sabotage
+3. Team Impostor wins by sabotage
-3. Team Crew wins by tasks (also possible if the whole Crew is deacd)
+4. Team Crew wins by tasks (also possible if the whole Crew is dead)
-4. Lovers among the last three players win
+5. Lovers among the last three players win
-5. Team Jackal wins by outnumbering (When the team Jackal contains an equal or greater amount of players than the Crew and there are 0 Impostors left and team Jackal contains no Lover)
+6. Team Jackal wins by outnumbering (When the team Jackal contains an equal or greater amount of players than the Crew and there are 0 Impostors left and team Jackal contains no Lover)
-6. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 players of the team Jackal left and team Impostors contains no Lover)
+7. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 players of the team Jackal left and team Impostors contains no Lover)
-7. Team Crew wins by outnumbering (When there is no player of the team Jackal and the team Impostrs left)
+8. Team Crew wins by outnumbering (When there is no player of the team Jackal and the team Impostrs left)

 **NOTE:**
 - The Jackal (and his Sidekick) may be killed by a Sheriff.